Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid

 7

-7.Cap fairly fragile, straw-colored to yellowish or pale brownish; the margin lined and pimply, usually with tiny pinkish to cinnamon spots; taste mild or merely slightly acrid or waxy; odor mildly waxy and faintly reminiscent of maraschino cherries.
+7.Cap fairly fragile, straw-colored to pale brown; the margin lined and pimply, often with tiny pinkish to cinnamon spots; taste mild or merely slightly acrid or oily; odor mildly oily/waxy or spermatic, and faintly reminiscent of maraschino cherries.

 7.Not completely as above.